What's Connection Parenting? Q and A

 "Surely three year olds can be in daycare?"

+Definitely, and it's good for them!
 By the time a child is three, they are absolutely ready for part time group care away from their family, and it is terrific for them in terms of peers, intellectual stimulation, learning social norms, and relating to other adults.
 Three can be a difficult age and it is often helpful to the parents, as well as the child, for the child to begin to have a life outside the home.
 If there are younger siblings, it is particularly helpful for the three year old to have his own special "world.".
 But the parents will have to pay special attention when they are with their child to staying positively connected.
-That's why fulltime care is still not desirable.

 “You’re talking a lot about little ones.
 What about Connection Parenting for older kids?”